FreshSupaSulley/Auto-2FA/README.md

 One-Click Login
 ---------------
-If there's only one login attempt, it's immediately approved.
+When enabled, clicking on the extension will approve a login attempt.
 Otherwise, DuOSU will ask for your permission to approve it.
-Keep in mind that if there's multiple login attempts, DuOSU will always ask for your permission regardless of one-click logins.
+Keep in mind that if there's multiple login attempts, DuOSU will always ask for your permission regardless of this setting.

 Privacy
 -------